Continuous Backup Explanation and Best Practices (Full Guide)

 1. Go to Backup tab, choose System Backup.
 Other backup types are also available.

 2. Choose a destination while the system partitions are automatically selected as source.
 Click on the inverted triangle icon, you can also choose Select a network location or Select a cloud drive.

 3. Click Schedule Backup to setup the continuous backup.
 You can choose Daily, Weekly, Monthly and the specific time points, intervals, or make the task autorun when Event triggers (logon/off, startup/shutdown) or USB plug in.

 4. Click Start Backup and wait for the progress to end.

-Continuous backup will automatically save your data when any changes are made to them.
-In Windows 10/8/7, there’s none of the built-in utilities can actually provide continuous data protection, so you need an effective continuous backup software for this purpose.
+Continuous backup will automatically save your changed data with a schedule or in real time.
+In Windows 10/8/7, however, there’s no built-in utilities can provide effective and flexible continuous data protection, so you still need continuous backup software for this purpose.

-Among a variety of Windows backup software on the market, AOMEI Backupper is a good choice with its complete and powerful features.
+Among a variety of Windows backup software on the market, AOMEI Backupper is a good choice as continuous backup software.
 Using it, you can perform scheduled backup or real-time sync to continuously protect your important data.
 What’s more, there are also clone features allowing you to migrate OS to another hard drive.
-Even if you are Windows Server user, you can make use of the Server edition.